tikv/minstant/README.md

 ## Motivation

-This library is used by an high performance tracing library [`minitrace-rust`](https://github.com/tikv/minitrace-rust).
+This library is used by a high performance tracing library [`minitrace-rust`](https://github.com/tikv/minitrace-rust).
 The main purpose is to use [TSC](https://en.wikipedia.org/wiki/Time_Stamp_Counter) on x86 processors to measure time at high speed without losing much accuracy.

 ## Platform Support